arjungm/navi_example/README.md

 * Wrapper for Cell

 Graph:
+* uses Jump Point Search to generate successors (i.e. creates edges)
-* uses Environment to generate successors for a graph state
+* uses Environment to check if graph state is collision free
 * also performs heuristic cost computation for a graph state

 SearchState: